TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Enterprise customers should not make changes to failover settings or the service on their own except when disabling failover to make changes to network settings.
 Contact iXsystems Support for assistance before making any changes to other failover settings.

-When you add data sharing the system prompts you to enable the appropriate sharing service as part of the configuration and set up process.
+When you add data sharing, the system prompts you to enable the appropriate sharing service as part of the configuration and setup process.

 Setting Up SMART Testing